A Smart Investment Starts With A Warehouse Management Requirements List

-If you anticipate serious growth over the next few years, and believe cross-docking will be a valuable WMS feature, then you should consider adding it to your list of WMS requirements.
+If you anticipate serious growth over the next few years, and believe cross-docking will be a valuable feature, then you should consider adding it to your list of warehouse management system features.

 Your inventory management processes and systems must keep up with your warehouse’s growth.
 An inventory management system that lags behind your warehouse’s growth will throw a wrench into your success.

-To this end, consider whether it’s worth investing in advanced inventory management functionalities.
+To this end, consider whether it’s worth investing in advanced inventory management features.